RhinoDevel/cbmtapepi/README.md

 ## What you need

-One goal of this project is to require a minimum of hardware effort.
-It requires no ICs and soldering is optional.
+The hardware effort is kept as low as possible.
+There are no ICs required and soldering is optional.

 You need:

-- some cables
+- some cables (not that many, if you want to solder)
 - a breadboard (if you do not want to solder)
 - one LED
 - one BJT NPN transistor